Hrafngud/gungnr/start.md

-Workflow: Build a Dockerized "Warp Panel" web UI to perform all deploy.sh tasks from a browser.
+Workflow: Build a Dockerized "Warp Panel" web UI to perform all deploy.sh tasks from a browser. deploy.sh is reference-only; do not modify it.
+The UI must mirror its CLI behavior (local tunnel setup + deploy flows) before any advanced automation.
 Stack: Go backend + Vue 3 TS frontend + PostgreSQL, fully containerized via docker compose.
 The app runs on the host PC and controls local resources (Docker, filesystem, cloudflared).
 It is also accessible remotely via the existing Cloudflare tunnel.